yuanzheng/BYU/cs235_DataStructures/Projects/src/Project1_JavaReview/README.md

 ####File I/O
-Once you have implemented the Pair and PairSet interfaces, you will have a generic data structure that is capable of storing pairs of anyComparable objects (strings, dates, times, numbers, etc.).
+Once you have implemented the Pair and PairSet interfaces, you will have a generic data structure that is capable of storing pairs of any Comparable objects (strings, dates, times, numbers, etc.).
 Next, you will use your PairSet class for a specific application, storing sets of points (integer pairs representing x, y coordinates).
 The file FileIO.java contains the outline for a class that has methods for reading and writing files of points.The loadPointFile method reads a file of integer pairs and